souljaboy764/RKN/README.md

 # Recurrent Kalman Networks

-This is a new, cleaned up version of the Code used for the experiments described in the paper.
-We highly recommend you use this version, however, you can find the old version in the branch "icml_submission".
+This is a fork of the original RKN repo at [LCAS](https://github.com/LCAS)/[RKN](https://github.com/LCAS/RKN) for testing its application to Motion Prediction and other areas.
+Please refer to the original repo for the ICML results

 ## Code